 CERTIFICATE OF ASSUMED NAME STATE OF MIN

-CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: designs &....
-PRINCIPAL PLACE OF BUSINESS: 1404 N McKay Ave NE Alexandria, MN 56308 NAMEHOLDER(S): Name: Lois L. Schmidgall Address: 1404 N McKay Ave NE Alexandria, MN 56308 By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
+CERTIFICATE OF ASSUMED NAME STATE OF MINNESOTA Minnesota Statutes, Chapter 333 ASSUMED NAME: Back Forty Cowgirl PRINCIPAL PLACE OF BUSINESS: 13650 County Rd 71 NE, Nelson, MN 56355 NAMEHOLDER(S): Name: Tracie Hedlof Address: 13650 County Rd 71 NE, Nelson, MN 56355 Name: Brian Dietz Address: 13650 County Rd 71 NE, Nelson, MN 56355 By typing my name, I, the undersigned, certify that I am signing this document as the person whose signature is required, or as agent of the person(s) whose signature would be required who has authorized me to sign this document on his/her behalf, or in both capacities.
 I further certify that I have completed all required fields, and that the information in this document is true and correct and in compliance with the applicable chapter of Minnesota Statutes.
 I understand that by signing this document I am subject to the penalties of perjury as set forth in Section 609.48 as if I had signed this document under oath.
-DATE: 03/15/2023 SIGNED BY: Lois L. Schmidgall MAILING ADDRESS: Name: Lois L. Schmidgall Address: 1404 N McKay Ave NE Alexandria, MN 56308 EMAIL FOR OFFICIAL NOTICES: (March 29 & 31, 2023) 206407
+DATE: 04/26/2023 SIGNED BY: Tracie Hedlof MAILING ADDRESS: 13650 County Rd 71 NE, Nelson, MN 56355 EMAIL FOR OFFICIAL NOTICES: backfortycowgirl@gmail.com (May 5 & 10, 2023)